-Until recently, Summit was also a broker-dealer, but the firm has transitioned its brokerage business, de-registered and withdrew its memberships in the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
+Until recently, Summit Financial, LLC was both an investment advisor and broker-dealer, but the firm has transitioned its brokerage business, de-registered and withdrew its memberships in the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
 Some representatives at the firm, though, are associated with an unaffiliated broker-dealer, Purshe Kaplan Sterling Investments.

 Summit offers a number of services to clients, including asset management, financial planning, consulting, managed portfolios, retirement plan advisory services, estate planning, portfolio analysis, retirement planning, education planning and insurance planning.

 Summit Financial Background

 Summit was founded in 2018 as the successor business to the advisory branch of Summit Equities, Inc. Summit Financial Holdings, LLC owns the firm.
 That company, in turn, is owned 80.1% by Summit Financial Services, LLC, which is 25% owned by Stanley Gregor, 52.5% owned by Summit Equities (which no longer as its own advisory business but still exists as a corporate entity) and 22.5% by Summit Risk Management, Inc.

 As noted above, until recently Summit Equities also had a broker-dealer business, but it recently de-registered.

 Summit Financial Client Types and Minimum Account Sizes

 Individual clients are the bulk of Summit’s business, with around 80% of the clients not being classified as high-net-worth.
 There are also institutional clients at Summit, including pension and profit sharing plans, charitable organizations and corporations.